wmaynard/platform-common/README.md

 4. After GitLab's job has finished, update your `platform-csharp-common` NuGet package from your other service.
 Be careful: if you are several versions behind, there may be side effects.

 You can check the status of GitLab's jobs either through `{project}` > CI/CD > Pipelines or by monitoring the `#platform-ops` channel in Slack.

-# Future Updates, Optimizations, and Nice-to-Haves

-* The Async class needs a few updates to be more helpful.
-	* [Will] I pulled most of the class from a personal project I worked on years ago, but in that time .NET has deprecated `Thread.Abort()` and as a result, Async doesn't currently have a way of forcefully stopping a thread.
-* SlackMessages need to be split into multiple messages if limits are exceeded.
-Similarly, rate-limiting may be an issue later down the line.

 # Troubleshooting